sendahug/send-hug-backend/api_docs.md

 The app contains the following error handlers:
 1. 400 - Bad Request
 2. 404 - Not Found
+3. 405 - Method Not Allowed
+4. 409 - Conflict
-3. 422 - Unprocessable Entity
+5. 422 - Unprocessable Entity
-4. 500 - Internal Server Error
+6. 500 - Internal Server Error
+7. AuthError (401 & 403) - Authentication errors.

 For all errors, the server returns the following object:
   - A success value ('success') - Boolean